ram12ka4/dsa_machine_learning/Machine Learning/Introduction.md

 So, we can define machine learning in three letters i.e. Experience.
 Task.
 Performance.

-E = Experience of playing checkers with itself.
+E = Experience of playing many games of checkers with itself or opponent.
 T = Task of playing checkers.
-P = Performance
+P = Probability of winning or loosing checkers game.